canperk/EduCareJs/README.md

 # EduCareJs

 A Javascript helper library for quick startups.
-Some functions are depended to jQuery library.
-Some other functionalties are depended to knockout library.
+Some functions are depend on jQuery library and model binding is depend on knockout.
+Some other functionalities are depended to knockout library.
 However you can plug in each files that you need.

 Including Helpers